PDRA-01 Explained

 Flight within 50 m of assemblies of people or intentional over-flight of crowds Prevents high-consequence injuries; apply the “1:1 rule” – horizontal separation ≥ aircraft height if passing nearby

-BVLOS or > 500 m range PDRA-01 is strictly a VLOS permission
+BVLOS or > 500 m range PDRA-01 is strictly a VLOS authorisation

 Entry into FRZs, Restricted, Prohibited or Danger Areas without explicit permission Avoids airspace conflicts